 Arts & Culture

 With various museums and exhibits, Los Angeles is full of inspiring art and diverse cultural experiences.
 In fact, Los Angeles has more museums and theatres than any other city in the U.S., making it the perfect place to be immersed in arts and culture.
 Los Angeles is home to more than 105 museums, 225 theaters, 55 magnificent structures by the world’s top architects and 16 of the world’s most beautiful gardens.
 It also boasts more than 1,500 theatrical productions annually.
-Several of these iconic institutions celebrated milestones last year, including the 30th Anniversary of LA Opera.
 The city also has one of the premier contemporary art museums in the world, the Broad, located in Downtown L.A., and also one of the largest collections of cars in the nation at the Peterson Automotive Museum.